WHAT WE DO

 In 2018, The Cova Project fundraised for the purchase of over 3,000 menstrual cups to be delivered to South Africa, Malawi and Liberia.
-In 2019 The Cova Project sends a team to deliver these cups and work with Local Partners on the ground, to significantly improve the lives of girls in each community.
+In 2019, The Cova Project sent a team to deliver these cups and work with Local Partners on the ground, to significantly improve the burden of menstruation for the girls in each of these communities.

 If every woman had the ability to experience her cycle, equipped with tools that make it possible to remain in school or at work every day of the year, they would have a much greater chance at being competitive and thriving in these environments

 The Cova Project is proud to work in service to this goal.

 What can I do?

 The answer is simple.
 Spread the word.
 Talk to your community.
 Talk to your friends.
 Tell the world.

 But most importantly, give a cup to someone whose future will be brighter for it, by clicking here.